williambergmann/advanced-ecommerce-2/README.md

   * ProductDetail
     * look for div with className of "grid_1_of_5" (in App.js)
     * take that content and place it in the ProductDetail component
-    * Use PropTypes to require a prop "product"
+    * Send a prop called "product"
     * Use product prop to populate the UI instead of hard coded
   * SubHeader
     * look for div with className of "sub-header" (in App.js)